mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 - communication between goroutines using "channels"
 - object-oriented programming through structs and other types with methods
-- a fairly comprehensive standard library that supports many common operations including text processing, I/O, networking, cryptography, and more
+- a standard library that supports many common operations including text processing, I/O, networking, cryptography, and more
 - compiles quickly to native executables and libraries, not code that requires a virtual machine